 2. Stay Involved

-Once you’ve chosen a builder, it’s easy to think, “They’ve got it covered.”
+Once you’ve chosen a contractor in Bali, it’s easy to think, “They’ve got it covered.”

-But here’s the reality: even great builders need oversight.
+But here’s the reality: even the best developer in Bali need oversight.
 No one will care about the details as much as you do.

 Staying involved—no matter where you are—helps keep the project on track and problems in check.